 I rejoined the freelance world in January 2014 after eight years at a medical publisher, which was preceded by a dozen years of freelancing.

-Health care has been a particular focus during my almost three decades in Washington –from the Reagan Administration to the Obama Administration — covering the beginnings of the AIDS crisis to the ascendance of the Affordable Care Act.
-I’ve stalked the halls of the U.S. Department of Health and Human Services, the Food and Drug Administration, and the National Institutes of Health, and burrowed my way into the U.S. Capitol and House and Senate hearing rooms.
-My coverage also extends to the whole D.C. lobbying trade — from medical professional societies and medical device and pharmaceutical makers, to consumer advocates, to hospital and insurance associations.
+Health has been a particular focus during my three-plus decades in Washington–from the Reagan Administration to the second Trump Administration–covering the beginnings of the AIDS crisis to the ascendance of the Affordable Care Act and the attempts to dismantle it.
+I’ve stalked the halls of the U.S. Department of Health and Human Services, the Food and Drug Administration, and the National Institutes of Health, and burrowed into the U.S. Capitol, and House and Senate hearing rooms, and sat in on oral arguments at the U.S. Supreme Court.
+My coverage extends to the D.C. lobbying trade–from medical professional societies and the device and drug industry, to consumer advocates, and hospital and insurance associations.

 But that’s not all!
-Over the years, I’ve also sought out adventure wherever I could find it (or convince editors to send me), staking out a frozen hillside in the Sierra Nevadas to cover a snowshoe race, scrambling behind teams of adventure racers through the rainforest in Borneo and the mountains of Patagonia, interviewing television impressario Mark Burnett while hunkered down inside a helicopter, zydeco dancing in Southwest Louisiana, protecting my eardrums at a soundsystem party in Port Antonio, Jamaica, and immersing myself in the latest trends at the annual tech confab in Las Vegas, the Consumer Electronics Show.
+Over the years, I’ve sought out adventure wherever I could find it (or convince editors to send me), staking out a frozen hillside in the Sierra Nevadas for a snowshoe race, scrambling behind adventure racers through the rainforest in Borneo and the mountains of Patagonia, interviewing television impresario Mark Burnett while hunkered down inside a helicopter, zydeco dancing in Southwest Louisiana, protecting my eardrums at a soundsystem party in Port Antonio, Jamaica, and immersing myself in the latest tech trends at the Consumer Electronics Show.

 To see examples of my work, check out my recent posts and archives.